As a hockey player, I am 100% up for a little competition, both in the rink and as a small business owner.

 For those of you who don’t know already, I am an ice hockey goalie.
-I wanted to play so badly as a kiddo, but living on the east coast there wasn’t hockey for girls available at the time.
-But, as soon as my family moved to Wisconsin, all my dreams came true and I’ve been playing ever since.
+I wanted to play so poorly as a kiddo, but living on the east coast, there wasn’t hockey for girls available at the time.
+But, as soon as my family moved to Wisconsin, all my dreams came true, and I’ve been playing ever since.

-I’ll say it again, I love competition on the ice just as much as I love it off the ice as I am running my business day to day.
+I’ll repeat it, I love competition on the ice just as much as I love it off the ice as I am running my business day to day.

 Competition drives me to succeed on and off the ice.

-Sometimes competition scares business owners and I am here to tell you it shouldn’t because I believe that competition in business is necessary for consistent innovation, sustained customer service for customers, and strong economic growth.
+Sometimes competition scares business owners, and I am here to tell you it shouldn’t because I believe that competition in business is necessary for consistent innovation, sustained customer service for customers, and steady economic growth.

 Competition plays a crucial role in the development of a business and the creation of functional markets.

 The infographic at the end of my post provides a fascinating insight into the advantages of competition in business.